maxmurdoch/flock/src/pages/index.md

   listOfHow:
     - image: /images/uploads/commercial-1-.png
       text: >-
-        Choose where and when you want to fly.
-See your quote change in real-time.
+        [Download](https://flockcover.app.link/6IW6kTmgfP) the Flock Cover app
+        and get a drone insurance quote in less than a minute.
       title: 1.
-Enter your flight details
+Download the Flock Cover app
     - image: /images/uploads/commercial-personalise.png
       text: >-
-        Customise your policy length, Public Liability limit, and equipment cover to suit your needs.
+        Choose where and when you want to fly - instantly or up to 10 days in advance.
+See your quote change in real-time.
       title: 2.
-Customise your policy
+Enter your flight details
     - image: images/uploads/screens/get-flying-screen.png
       text: >-
-        Pay to instantly receive your policy documents by email.
-Enjoy the flight!
+        Customise your policy length, Public Liability limit, and equipment cover to suit your needs.
       title: 3.
-Get flying
+Customise your policy
-  title: How our Pay-as-you-fly cover works
+  title: How Pay-as-you-fly cover works
 stopWorrying:
   description: >-
     We create products, features and tools based on what our customers tell us